Pink Floyd: Live at Pompeii: Release history

 The director, Adrian Maben, was particularly impressed with the various panoramic shots of Pompeii that appear in the film.

 The original premiere took place on 2 September 1972, at the Edinburgh International Film Festival.
 This initial cut, running for one hour, only featured the live footage.
-The film was scheduled for a special premiere at London's Rainbow Theatre, on 25 November 1972.
-It was cancelled at the last minute by the theatre's owner, Rank Strand as they didn't have a certificate from the British Board of Film Censors and the theatre could be seen to be in competition with established cinemas.
+The film was scheduled for a special premiere at London's Rainbow Theatre, on 25 November 1972, but it was cancelled at the last minute by the theatre's owner, Rank Strand as they didn't have a certificate from the British Board of Film Censors and the theatre could be seen to be in competition with established cinemas.

 Maben was concerned that one of the problems with the film was that it was too short.
 In early 1973, Maben was fly fishing with Waters, and suggested the possibility of improving the film by watching them at work in a recording studio.
 Subsequently, Maben was invited with a small crew using a single 35 mm camera to Abbey Road Studios to film supposed recording sessions of The Dark Side of the Moon, as well as interviews conducted off-camera by Maben, and footage of the band eating and talking at the studio cafeteria.
 Maben was particularly happy with this footage, feeling it captured the spontaneous humour of the band.